dh85/SpotifyWebAPI/Docs/CombineSupport.md

 # Combine Support

-SpotifyWebAPI exposes optional Combine publisher variants that mirror the async/await APIs.
-Everything is wrapped in `#if canImport(Combine)` so Linux builds remain untouched, while Apple platforms running macOS 10.15+/iOS 13+/tvOS 13+/watchOS 6+ can opt into Combine.
+SpotifyKit exposes optional Combine publisher variants that mirror the async/await APIs.
+Everything is wrapped in `#if canImport(Combine)` so Linux builds remain untouched, while Apple platforms running macOS 13+/iOS 16+/tvOS 16+/watchOS 9+ can opt into Combine.

 ## Discoverability